 However, the paws only have a small surface area, which doesn’t lead to significant cooling.
 Therefore, a cat needs other cooling mechanisms to keep its body at a safe, comfortable temperature.

-A cat’s nose can sometimes appear wet because the nose has skin around the nostril opening called the rhinarium.
+A cat’s nose can appear wet because the nose has skin around the nostril opening called the rhinarium.
 The sweat glands on the rhinarium create moisture.
-The water on the nose then evaporates like sweat on the skin, helping to cool the cat down.
+The water on the nose then evaporates (like sweat) on the skin, helping to cool the cat down.

 A cat’s interior tear duct also creates drainage that can make a nose wet.
 Some cats might lick their nose to add another layer of moisture to evaporate to enhance the cooling process.

 Sometimes, the reason for a cat’s wet nose is much simpler.
 Your cat might have recently enjoyed drinking water from its bowl, getting its nose wet in the process.

 A dry nose isn’t a cause for concern.
 If a cat has recently enjoyed a spot of sunbathing, the nose will naturally appear dry where the sun has evaporated the moisture.

 How Do Cats Cool Down?

 Cats only have a limited number of sweat glands, so sweating isn’t enough to regulate a cat’s body temperature when it begins to overheat.
 Because of this, grooming can help cool them down.
 After a cat licks its fur and skin, the saliva evaporates, cooling the skin, much like how sweat evaporates from humans.
 This technique is used frequently by felines to remove excess heat.